 - 1. The server allocates feature counts to reduce or eliminate overage before redistributing counts. - 2.
-Counts are redistributed to slices in deficit that are accessible to the client, in the order in which partitions that are accessible to the client are specified in the current model definition. - 3.
-Counts are redistributed to slices in deficit, irrespective of whether these are accessible to the client.
-The server redistributes counts to partitions in the order in which they are specified in the current model definition. - 4.
+Counts are redistributed to slices in deficit that are accessible to the client, in the order in which license pools that are accessible to the client are specified in the current model definition. - Counts are redistributed to slices in deficit, irrespective of whether these are accessible to the client.
+The server redistributes counts to license pools in the order in which they are specified in the current model definition. - 4.
 Returned counts are only returned to overdraft after all slices in deficit have been adjusted to the counts they should have according to the model definition.
-Overdraft counts are only ever available from the default partition. - 5.
-Any remaining counts are returned to the default partition.
+Overdraft counts are only ever available from the default license pool. - 5.
+Any remaining counts are returned to the default license pool.